julianchurchill/text-adventure/README.md

 =======

 * [FEATURE] Save file new format
-  * Turn off JSON save format file writing - this allows us to make the Presenter be a Model observer and have a cyclic dependency (only cyclic in real objects, the interface keep it all seperate).
+  * DONE Turn off JSON save format file writing - this allows us to make the Presenter be a Model observer and have a cyclic dependency (only cyclic in real objects, the interface keep it all seperate).
 This cycle causes JSON-IO to crash on saving.
   * DONE Remove Recordable[Item|Model] and Recordable[Item|Model]Decorator, ItemDecorator, ModelDecorator, NullModelDecorator, changes in Activity and all related tests
   * DONE Remove PlainTextModelSerialiser created for rejected save proposal
   * View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface